 ABLE Accounts Offer Flexibility for SSI Beneficiaries

 In 2014, Congress passed the much-anticipated Achieving a Better Life Experience (ABLE) Act to permit the creation of savings and investment accounts for people receiving public benefits and avoiding the need for more restrictive special needs trusts.
-In the process, they gutted the bill, making the resulting accounts much less useful as a substituted for special needs trusts than was intended.
+In the process, they gutted the bill, making the resulting accounts much less useful as substitutes for special needs trusts than was intended.
 One restriction is that they’re only available to individuals who became disabled before age 26.
 However, the accounts can still be very useful for people who qualify by easing the $2,000 asset limit for SSI and Medicaid and in simplifying the administration of special needs trusts.

 ABLE accounts were intended to be similar to 529 accounts through which parents and grandparents can set aside tax-preferred funds to pay for higher education for their children and grandchildren.
 The thought was to provide a similar benefit to children and grandchildren who will probably never go to college.
 But the following limitations restrict their use for this purpose: